Kids in the Kitchen

 Sweet Pea Path provides before school care with transportation to limited schools in our neighbourhood.
 My husband provides car transportation so the schedule of the full day children isn’t interrupted.
 A safe driving record, well maintained vehicle and your choice of booster seat are essential parts of this service.
 P.A. days are optional based on availability.

-The fee for care is $43.00 per day.
+The fee for care is $44.00 per day.
 Your daycare fee includes snacks, beverages and lunch.
+Teachers do not pay daycare fees for school holidays which include Christmas Break, March Break and summer days.

 The fee for before and after school care is $26.00 per day, comparable to the YMCA school aged care program.
 Your before and after school care fee includes transportation to and from school plus an after school snack.